NormB/colima-services/wiki/Backup-and-Restore.md

 ## Overview

 Regular backups are essential for protecting your development environment data.
-The colima-services environment provides automated backup capabilities for all stateful services.
+The devstack-core environment provides automated backup capabilities for all stateful services.

 **Backup Philosophy:**
 - Automated daily backups